How To Clean Battery Terminal Corrosion

 5. Rinse the Terminals

 Once you’ve scrubbed away the corrosion, it’s crucial to rinse the terminals.
-Use a small amount of water to rinse away the cleaning solution and any remaining residue.
-Make sure not to use too much water, as you don’t want it to seep into the battery.
+Rinse the cleaning solution and any leftover residue with a little water.
+Avoid using too much water since it could leak into the battery.

 6. Dry the Terminals

 After rinsing, dry the terminals thoroughly with a clean rag or paper towel.
-Ensure there’s no moisture left, as this can lead to further corrosion.
+Make sure all moisture has been removed because this could cause more rusting.

 7. Optional: Apply a Protective Coating

 To prevent future corrosion, you can apply a thin layer of petroleum jelly or a battery terminal protector.
-This helps seal the terminals and keeps moisture out.
+This keeps moisture out and aids in sealing the terminals.

 Important Tips to Clean Battery Terminals Without Disconnecting